 - Effectiveness of implemented security measures

 It is important to establish clear metrics to assess safety over time.
-This allows for the identification of trends and areas that need improvement
+This allows identifying trends and areas that need improvement.

-The security team must review these reports regularly and take actions based on the results.
-Training and updates on security policies may be necessary based on these analyses
+The security team should review these reports regularly and take actions based on the results.
+Security training and policy updates may be necessary based on these analyses.